 Many attempts have been made to find something comparable to the acrostic.
+Not least, this would provide the otherwise missing "seventh acrostic" (the other six being one each in chapters 1, 2 and 4, plus the triple acrostic of chapter 3) which would yield a creation-derived and sabbath-reflecting "six+one" of completion.
 In the final four verses, taking not only the first but also the final letter of each (an "acrostic-telestic") yields the eight-letter Hebrew phrase "your God is exalted greatly".
-Although at first sight this praise looks a misfit in the context of devastation it nevertheless resonates well with the book of Job and its "The Lord gives and the Lord takes away; blessèd be the name of the Lord" (Job 1:21).
+While initially such praise looks a misfit in the context of devastation it nevertheless resonates well with Job's "The Lord gives and the Lord takes away; blessèd be the name of the Lord" (Job 1:21).

 Recall, O Lord, what befell us,

-look; behold our disgrace—
+look; notice our disgrace:

-Our heritage given over to strangers,
+Our heritage turned over to strangers,

-our homes to foreigners.
+our homes to occupiers.

-Orphans we have become, without fathers;
+Orphans we have become: fatherless;

 our mothers as widows.

-our own brushwood comes at a price.
+even our firewood comes at a price.

-Up to our necks are we pursued,
+Up to our necks are we pursued;

 we wearied, we found no rest.

-We stretched hands to Egypt and Assyria
+We stretched out hands to Egypt;

-Our ancestors offended and are no more,
+Our ancestors sinned and are no more;

-and now we bear their punishment.
+now we, we bear their punishment.

-Women are ravished in Zion;
+Women are raped in Zion;

 virgins in the cities of Judah.

-Princes are hanged by them;
+Princes are hung up by their hands;

 lads under woodpiles stagger.

-Elders abandoned their city-gate,
+Elders abandoned their city-gate;

-and young men have stopped their songs.
+young men their songs.

-Joy has deserted our hearts;
+Joy has abandoned our hearts;

-our dancing has turned into dirges.
+our dancing turned into dirges.

 The crown from our head has toppled:

-woe to us; for we have offended.
+woe to us; for we have sinned.

 This might mean either the heat of the desert sun or tribes preying on desert refugees.

-The "indeed" translation is supported by both NABRE and Robert Alter.
+The "indeed" translation is supported by both NABRE and Alter (2019) p.669.
 Other versions also have this as statement (KJV: "but thou hast…"; NEB: "but if thou hast…then indeed").
-The NIV can't stomach this: a begging "unless you have…".
+The NIV has the more open "unless you have…".